 DAY TRIP TO APO ISLAND

 On the last day of your Siquijor itinerary, I highly recommend heading over to the incredible Apo Island, a volcanic island located 30km off Siquijor’s southern coastline.
-Notorious for its dive sites and snorkeling, an Apo Island day trip is one of the top-rated things to do in Siquijor!
+Notorious for its dive sites and snorkeling, an Apo Island day trip is one of the top-rated things to do.

-To book and Apo Island Tour you can pop into one of the many dive shops and resorts located along Paliton Beach in San Juan and organise your trip through them at least one day in advance.
+To book an Apo Island Tour you can pop into one of the many dive shops and resorts located along Paliton Beach in San Juan and organize your trip through them at least one day in advance.
 A barbeque lunch and cold refreshments are usually included with the Apo Island tour.

 Best day trip from Siquijor